-Authorised by: Internal/External: External Date: Minute No: Review timeframe: Within the first 12 months of the term of each new Council Review due date: Department: Finance Document Owner: Chief Financial Officer Community Strategic 6.
-Collaborative and responsive community leadership that meets the Plan Goal expectations and anticipates the needs of the community.
-Community Strategic 6.2 Ensure Council is well managed, appropriately resourced, effective, Plan Strategy efficient, accountable and responsive to its communities and stakeholders.
-Delivery Program 6.2.1 Maintain a strong focus on financial discipline to enable Council to activity properly respond to the needs of the communities it serves.
+Authorised by: Council Internal/External: External Date: 25/03/2025 Minute No: 221 Review timeframe: Within the first 12 months of the term of each new Council Review due date: November 2028 Department: Finance Document Owner: Chief Financial Officer Community 6.
+Collaborative and responsive community leadership that meets the Strategic Plan Goal expectations and anticipates the needs of the community.
+Community 6.2 Ensure Council is well managed, appropriately resourced, Strategic Plan effective, efficient, accountable and responsive to its communities and Strategy stakeholders.
+Delivery Program 6.2.1 Maintain a strong focus on financial discipline to enable Council activity to properly respond to the needs of the communities it serves.